backstage/backstage/docs/overview/stability-index.md

 ### [`example-app`](https://github.com/backstage/backstage/tree/master/packages/app/)

-This is the `packages/app` package, and it's serves as an example as well as utility for local development in the main Backstage repo.
+This is the `packages/app` package, and it serves as an example as well as utility for local development in the main Backstage repo.

 Stability: `N/A`

 ### [`example-backend`](https://github.com/backstage/backstage/tree/master/packages/backend/)

-This is the `packages/backend` package, and it's serves as an example as well as utility for local development in the main Backstage repo.
+This is the `packages/backend` package, and it serves as an example as well as utility for local development in the main Backstage repo.

 Stability: `N/A`